Riding the Trend or Protecting Profits | Olema Pharmaceuticals Inc. (OLMA)

 OLMA’s Market Performance

-OLMA stocks went down by -8.01% for the week, with a monthly drop of -16.93% and a quarterly performance of -9.51%.
-The volatility ratio for the week stands at 6.80% while the volatility levels for the past 30 days are set at 6.23% for Olema Pharmaceuticals Inc..
-The simple moving average for the period of the last 20 days is -18.90% for OLMA stocks with a simple moving average of -28.34% for the last 200 days.
+OLMA stocks went down by -12.37% for the week, with a monthly drop of -18.16% and a quarterly performance of -25.43%, while its annual performance rate touched -52.94%.
+The volatility ratio for the week stands at 13.57% while the volatility levels for the past 30 days are set at 8.18% for Olema Pharmaceuticals Inc..
+The simple moving average for the period of the last 20 days is -15.00% for OLMA stocks with a simple moving average of -26.47% for the last 200 days.

 Analysts’ Opinion of OLMA